cpkelley94/covidcompbio/01-DataTypes.md

 ```

 If you try to add a string to an integer, Python
-doesnt' know what to do!
+doesn't know what to do!
 Data types define not
 only the type of data contained in a variable,
 but also how you use it, the methods available
 to it, and how it interacts with other variables.